-Jesus, our supreme authority on God, defined God as being Spirit (Jn.4:24).
+Jesus, our “Supreme Authority” on God, defined God as being Spirit (John 4:24).
 Can science dissect the molecules of a spirit?
 It is absurd because a spirit has no molecules.
-But God is not a spirit but Spirit.
-Before creation began, the Spirit, or breath of God was hovering over the unformed mass (Gen.1:2).
-This Spirit is being, energy or source of power that can wheel the entire universe.
-The immensity of Spirit is beyond our comprehension.
+But God is not “a spirit.”
+God is “Spirit!”
+Before creation began, “The Spirit, and the Breath of God” was hovering over the unformed mass (Genesis 1:2).
+This Spirit is the being, the energy, and the source of power that can wheel the entire universe.
+The immensity of “The Spirit” is beyond our comprehension.
 Our planet earth is but a speck in the Spirit’s domain.

 The Spirit God were many things.
 He is multiplicity.
 The Hebrews used the plural “Elohim” rather than the singular “El.”
 Jesus identified God for us as Father, the Son and the Holy Ghost (Matthew 28:19).
 The Spirit could indwell human beings and angels.
 That is why nothing is impossible with God.
 He is universal but also personal.
 How can this be?
 How is electricity transmitted?
 In a similar way, but on a much larger scale, the Spirit, breath, air or oxygen is transmitted to all of us.
 Man, in particular, has been endowed with a double portion of God’s Breath.
 First man was part of the substance over which Spirit hovered and second when God created man as a separate being from the rest of creation (Genesis 2:7).
 Man was created in the image of God and therefore was expected to act and behave accordingly (Genesis 1:26-31).
 For that reason, Jesus also described the Father in Heaven as being stern and to be feared more than anyone else (Matthew 10:28).